 Flowers in ceremony

-Christmas Cactus, Holly and Mistletoe, Roses, Grains, Sunflowers, Hawthorn, Daffodils, Dandelion and Snowdrops - ideas how to use in a centre, a prayer, activities and traditions.
+Christmas Cactus, Holly and Mistletoe, Roses, Grains, Sunflowers, Hawthorn, Bluebells, Daffodils, Dandelion and Snowdrops - ideas how to use in a centre, a prayer, activities and traditions.

 Imbolc – the maiden goddess is symbolised by the purity and innocence of white dew bejewelled snowdrops, gentle and apparently fragile these little plants are tough and bold bursting through the frozen ground, the first stirrings of Spring.